lonelycode/tyk-io-site-content/v1.8/plugins/event-handler-scripting.md

 ### Overview

-It is possible to script your own event handlers for the [key tyk events](event-handlers/event-handlers/).
+It is possible to script your own event handlers for the [key Tyk events](event-handlers/event-handlers/).
 You can add these events the same way you add other event handlers (e.g. the webhook), they are executed asynchronously so you don't need to worry about them blocking.

 It is important to note that unlike Tyk JSVM middleware, Tyk JSVM event handlers execute in a *global* JavaScript Environment, this means that if you have the same event handler name that contains slightly different code across two APIs, only one of them will execute, as the other will be overridden when loaded.

-Tyk JSVM event handlers have access to the tyk JSVM API, which gives access to the session object store, and enables the ability for making HTTP calls outside of the Tyk environment, this is particuarly useful if you want to interface with another API with a complex request/response cycle.
+Tyk JSVM event handlers have access to the Tyk JSVM API, which gives access to the session object store, and enables the ability for making HTTP calls outside of the Tyk environment, this is particuarly useful if you want to interface with another API with a complex request/response cycle.

 The Tyk [JSVM API is detailed here](plugins/jsvm-api/).